Zeffer83/OutlookAutoArchive/SECURITY.md

 3. **Log Files**: Contains information about email operations
 4. **Local Execution**: Runs locally on your machine

+### ⚠️ Important Disclaimers

+#### 🔒 Data Safety Warning

+**ALWAYS BACKUP YOUR DATA BEFORE USE!** While this script includes safety features like dry-run mode and comprehensive logging, it's your responsibility to ensure you have proper backups of your email data before using this tool.

+#### 🛡️ No Warranty

+This software is provided "AS IS" without warranty of any kind.
+The author makes no representations or warranties about the accuracy, reliability, completeness, or suitability of this software for any purpose.

+#### 🛡️ Limitation of Liability

+The author shall not be liable for any direct, indirect, incidental, special, consequential, or punitive damages, including but not limited to:

+- Loss of data or emails
+- Email corruption or deletion
+- System corruption
+- Any other damages arising from the use of this software

+#### 📋 User Responsibility

+By using this software, you acknowledge that:

+- You have backed up your email data before use
+- You understand the risks involved in email operations
+- You accept full responsibility for any consequences
+- You will test the software in dry-run mode first
+- You have read and understood all disclaimers

 ### Best Practices

 - Always test in dry-run mode first